Tecno (motorsport): History

 Tecno started out as an engineering business in Bologna manufacturing hydraulic pumps.
 In 1961, the company's owners, brothers Luciano and Gianfranco Pederzani, decided to enter motor sport as constructors of karts.
 In 1966 the company moved on up into car racing with Formula 3.
 Swiss driver Clay Regazzoni scored Tecno's first international win in Spain in 1967 and by the end of the year Tecno had won 32 of the season's 65 major F3 races.
 Tecno was the first company to build an offset ('sidewinder') kart chassis to take advantage of the newly developed air-cooled rotary motors produced by Parilla.
 Tecno's first chassis was named the Kaimano (a play on the Italian word for the Camen crocodile and the source of the logo).
 The Kaimano's design was based on the American rear-engine karts of the early 1960s.
 The second chassis, the Piuma ('Feather'), revolutionized karting design, and was so successful that it won the World Championships in 1964, 1965 and 1966.
 In 1969 Ronnie Peterson drove for the team, winning 15 races.
 In 1970 Tecno debuted in Formula 2 and won that year's championship with Regazzoni.

 Tecno's success in junior formulae stirred the interest of Count Teofilo Guiscardo Rossi di Montelera (of Martini & Rossi fame), who became a partner and title sponsor of the Pederzani brothers in an attempt to build a Formula One car and engine.

 Tecno's Formula One car made its first competitive appearance at the 1972 Belgian Grand Prix in the hands of Nanni Galli.
 The team chose to adopt the colour red for the chassis, partly to honour the long-standing tradition of Italian racing teams competing with that tonality, and partly to better accommodate their title sponsor.
 The engine, designed by Luciano Pederzani, Renato Armaroli and Giuseppe Bocchi, was a flat-twelve engine very similar to the contemporary Ferrari unit, although apparently considerably less powerful.
-Galli managed to finish third in the non-valid for the championship 1972 Italian Republic Grand Prix in Vallelunga, but he wouldn't score points for the rest of the season.
+Galli managed to finish third in the non-championship 1972 Italian Republic Grand Prix in Vallelunga, but he wouldn't score points for the rest of the season.
 For the Italian Grand Prix Tecno fielded a second car driven by Derek Bell.
 Although Galli outqualified Bell, team manager David Yorke elected to retain Bell for the final two races in North America, terminating Galli's involvement with the company.